Jamba15/TopologyShapesDynamics/README.md

+# TODO:
+- Explain better each subsection of Experiments section
+- Change folders to something more related
+- Abstract/Introductory section
+- ...

 # Topology Shapes Dynamics
 Higher-order networks capture the many-body interactions present in various empirical complex systems, revealing novel phenomena that shed new light on the interplay between the systems' topology and dynamics.
 The emerging theory of higher-order topological dynamics, combining higher-order structures with discrete topology and non-linear dynamics, has the potential to play a fundamental role for the understanding of complex systems such as the brain and climate, as well as for the development of a new generation of AI algorithms.